toddcf/code-snippets/javascript/this.md

 This works because when you create a variable, it is an object.
 Objects are set by reference. `self` will now be pointing to the same location in memory as the `this` keyword.
 And at the moment you're storing it in the `self` variable, `this` is pointing to the `c` object.

+NOTE: The `let` keyword is intended to clear up some of these quirks.

 ## Using `this` in a Function That is *Not* a Method